European Central Bank hikes interest rates to combat inflation and leaves door open to more

 FRANKFURT, Germany (AP) — The European Central Bank raised interest rates for the ninth straight time Thursday in its yearlong campaign to stamp out painfully high inflation and kept the door open to further hikes despite increasing fears of recession.

-ECB President Christine Lagarde had all but promised the quarter-percentage point increase and said the bank's next moves would be determined by what the data shows.
+ECB President Christine Lagarde had all but promised the quarter-percentage point increase and said the bank's next moves would be determined by what the data — including inflation and job numbers — will show.

 “We have an open mind as to what the decisions will be in September and in subsequent meetings,” she told reporters.
 “So we might hike and we might hold."

-She said that if there is a pause at the next meeting in September, “it would not necessarily be for an extended period of time.”
-Decisions may vary from one meeting to the next, Lagarde said.
+Lagarde said that if the bank pauses, “it would not necessarily be for an extended period of time.”
+Decisions could vary from one meeting to the next, she said, but insisted that the ECB is “very strongly rooted in our determination to break the back of inflation.”

+“Are we satisfied?
+Are we claiming victory?
+No. We want go to the end of the game,” she said.

 U.S. Federal Reserve Chair Jerome Powell was similarly noncommittal about whether more rate increases might be coming after the Fed on Wednesday raised its key rate for the 11th time in 17 months.